 I live in Massachusetts and have a problem with wild turkeys scratching up my lawn to get to the bugs they eat.
 I’m told that the best way to prevent this is to treat the lawn so that the bugs taste bad which will encourage them to move on elsewhere for food.
 Can you tell me if there is a strong bad tasting agent I can use to keep them away?

-No doubt you’re right about what they’re doing.
+Now for “extra” protection, taking away the insects attracting the turkeys can also help.
 Apparently your lawn has a lot of insects – probably grubs.
 And since insects are a primary food source for many animals, its no surprise something has discovered this food supply and has come around to dig them up.

 So with that being said, treating the soil with CYONARA RTS will kill off some of the insects which in turn will reduce the turkey activity.
 Basically by taking away their food, they’ll be forced to look for a meal somewhere else.